Ensure that your Microsoft Hyper-V environment meets the following prerequisites for migration to Hyper-V:

 For Hyper-V target VMs with synthetic adapters, you cannot set an MTU value that is less than 1500.

-For semi-automated migrations, ensure that you configure volumes on the target disks with about 50 MB of additional storage space than the source disks.
+For semi-automated migrations in the Migrate Client, ensure that you configure volumes on the target disks with about 50 MB of additional storage space than the source disks.